louchesprocket/pgnutil/README.md

 ### Output Selectors

-By default, pgnutil will output the full text of the game in response to any search operation.
+By default, pgnutil will output full game texts after performing any specified matching and replacing operations.
 The "-s" option may be used to restrict the output to a list of selected fields.
 Selected fields may include any PGN tag and should be separated on the command line by commas.

 By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
 If a different output delimiter is desired, this may be set with the "-od" (output-delimiter) option.